 The 2005-built cruise ship will be restarting cruises in the new year when she sets sail on January 3, 2022, from Port Canaveral to the Bahamas.
 The vessel will be alternating 3- and 4-day Bahamas cruises that call in Nassau, Princess Cays, or Freeport on select cruises.

-The first Carnival Cruise Line to start up cruises from Charleston, North Carolina, Carnival Sunshine sets sail once again on January 13 when she cruises the Bahamas.
+The first Carnival vessel to start up cruises from Charleston, South Carolina, Carnival Sunshine sets sail once again on January 13, 2022, when she cruises the Bahamas.
 Carnival Sunshine looks like an excellent option for guests looking for a more extended cruise onboard a Carnival ship in the new year.

 The ship will be sailing a 10-day Eastern Caribbean cruise on January 17, calling in St. Thomas, St. Maarten, Antigua, St. Kitts, and San Juan, Puerto Rico.